fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 - [Einar Karlsen, *ESA satser på norsk verifikasjonssystem*, Elektronikknett 7. september 2017 (Norwegian only).](https://elektronikknett.no/Artikkelarkiv/2017/September/ESA-satser-paa-norsk-verifikasjonssystem)
 ```

-In the video below, Espen Tallaksen from EmLogic gives an introductory talk about UVVM.
+In the video below, Espen Tallaksen from EmLogic gives an introductory talk on UVVM.
 UVVM is an extensive library and we will limit our use to the reduced version called UVVM Light (https://github.com/UVVM/UVVM_Light), and its respective [Bus Functional Models (BFM)](https://en.wikipedia.org/wiki/Bus_functional_model) for the UART and Avalon interfaces.
 The most relevant part of the video are the first 15 minutes.
 After this, more advanced concepts which are less relevant for this course are covered.
 Of course, you are welcome to watch the full presenation if you like.

 <div class="video-container">
 <iframe width="806" height="453" src="https://www.youtube.com/embed/6720XWkkANk" title="UVVM: UVM for VHDL designers – An introduction" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-These first 15 minutes cover the basics of UVVM, and shows an example for the testing of a UART.
-The test procedures that you will use in the project are different from the ones use in the example, but the concepts are the same.
+These first 15 minutes cover the basics of UVVM exemplified by testing a UART.
+The test procedures that you will use in your project are different from the ones use in the example, but the concepts are the same.
 The example uses so called bus functional models to interface and test the UART.
 A BFM is a VHDL description that models the signaling protocal of the various interface.
 Similar to the procedure used to stimulate the RX port in the previous section.
-In the example in processor interface to the UART is a simple bus interface (SBI).
-The simple bus interface is an alternative to the Avalon interface, which you instead will use to test the UART in this project.
+In the example the processor to UART interface  a simple bus interface (SBI).
+You will instead use an Avalon interface in your project, which is a bus interface specific for the Nios-II processor.

-The relevant procedures for this project are are:
+The relevant procedures that will be used from the UVVM library for this project are:

 - avalon_mm_write()
 - avalon_mm_read()